buuug7/notes/javascript/design-patterns.md

   // a very basic method
   saySomething: function () {
-    console.log("Where in the world is Paul Irish today?");
+    console.log("Where in the world is Paul Irish today? ");
   },

   // output a value based on the current configuration